canonical-ols/snapstore-snap-docs/en/api-authentication.md

 Ubuntu SSO account.
 To prove that is the case, we need to discharge that caveat with Ubuntu SSO.

-You need to deserialize this root macaroon, and extract the caveat ID with the location 'login.ubuntu.com'.
+You need to deserialise this root macaroon, and extract the caveat ID with the location `login.ubuntu.com`.
 For example, using pymacaroons:

 ```python
 macaroon = pymacaroons.Macaroon.deserialize(root_macaroon)